aio-libs/aiojobs/docs/api.rst

    :meth:`close` should be used for finishing all scheduled jobs.

-   The class supports :class:`containers.abc.Container` contract: jobs
+   The class supports :class:`containers.abc.Container` contract: jobs could be iterated etc.

    User should never instantiate the class but call :func:`create_scheduler` async function.

+   .. attribute:: limit

+      Concurrency limit (``100`` by default) or ``None`` if the limit is disabled.
+See :func:`create_scheduler` for setting the attribute.

+   .. attribute:: close_timeout

+      Timeout for waiting for jobs closing, ``0.1`` by default.

+   .. attribute:: active_count

+      Count of active (executed) jobs.

+   .. attribute:: pending_count

+      Count of scheduled but not executed yet jobs.

+   .. comethod:: spawn(coro)

+      Spawn a new job for execution *coro* coroutine.

+      Return a new :class:`Job` object.

+      The job might be started immediately of pushed into pending list if concurrency limit (:attr:`limit`) exceeded.

+   .. comethod:: close()

+Job
+---

 .. class:: Job